IQSS/dataverse/doc/Sphinx/source/User/find-use-data.rst

 Browsing Dataverse
 ===================

 In Dataverse, browsing happens when a user hasn't entered a search term or query into the basic search bar.
 Browsing is the default for a user when they are on the Dataverse homepage or a specific dataverse's page.
-When browsing, only Dataverses and Datasets appear in the results list and the results can be sorted by Name (both A-Z and Z-A) and Publication Date (Newest and Oldest).
+When browsing, only dataverses and datasets appear in the results list and the results can be sorted by Name (A-Z or Z-A) and by Newest or Oldest.

 Additionally, a user can browse all dataverses by clicking on the triangle to the right of a dataverse's name in the breadcrumbs.
 A drop down menu will appear that holds a listing of all the dataverses within that dataverse.
 You can click the triangles next to a dataverse's name to view more dataverses within that dataverse.
 As you continue to browse dataverses, they will appear in the breadcrumbs.